snikch/jquery.dirtyforms/README.md

 There are several different ways to get the code.
 Some examples below:

 #### CDN
-Dirty Forms is available over jsDelivr CDN and can directly included to every page.
+Dirty Forms is available over jsDelivr CDN and can directly be included on every page.
 ```HTML
 <script type="text/javascript" src="//cdn.jsdelivr.net/jquery.dirtyforms/2.0.0-beta00006/jquery.dirtyforms.min.js"></script>
 ```